kubeops/taskqueue/README.md

 # taskqueue

-KubeOps TaskQueue is a Kubernetes controller that manages a queue of tasks.
+TaskQueue is a Kubernetes controller that manages a queue of tasks.
 It is designed to be used task processing system by mainting a queue with max concurrent task at a time.

 ## Deploy into a Kubernetes Cluster